 Kraft acquired Terry’s of York from United Biscuits for £220 million in 1993.

 Premier Foods acquired Bird’s custard and Angel Delight from Kraft for £70 million in 2005.

-Kraft acquired Cadbury of Bournville in 2009.
-In 2010 the Cheltenham offices were closed and relocated to Bournville.
-In 2012 the company was renamed Mondelez.
+Kraft acquired Cadbury of Bournville for £11.9 billion in 2009.
+The Cheltenham offices were closed in 2010 and relocated to Bournville.
+The company was renamed Mondelez from 2012.